fpgaprince/rtd/docs/source/advance.rst

 Logic flattening.
 Understanding the nature of the function/algorithm from a system level.
 Knowing the range of input/output?

     Register balancing.
-    duplicate register
-    register replication
+Duplicate register.

+Register Replication
-Register replication can increase the speed of critical paths by making copies of registers to reduce the fanout of a given signal.
+    Can increase the speed of critical paths by making copies of registers to reduce the fanout of a given signal.
     This gives the implementation tools more flexibility in placing and routing the different loads and associated logic.
 Synthesis tools use this technique extensively.

 Most synthesis tools use a fanout threshold limit to automatically determine whether to duplicate a register.
 Lowering this global threshold allows automatic